spryker/spryker-docs/docs/scos/dev/back-end-development/running-production.md

 {% info_block warningBox "System requirement" %}

-To protect the application and user data, the Back Office Application (Zed) must be secured in an Intranet (using VPN, Basic Auth, IP Allowlist, DMZ, etc.).
+To protect the application and user data, the Back Office Application (Zed) must be secured in an Intranet (using VPN, Basic Auth, IP Allowlist, or DMZ).

 {% endinfo_block %}